LukasHedegaard/continual-inference/README.md

 > 💡  The longer the length of the temporal sequence, the larger the savings.

-For more information, we refer to the [paper on Continual Convolutions](https://arxiv.org/abs/2106.00050).
+For more information, we refer to the [paper describing this library](https://arxiv.org/abs/2204.03418).

 ## Forward modes